Research Analysts Set Expectations for First Horizon National Corp’s Q3 2018 Earnings (FHN)

-First Horizon National Corp (NYSE:FHN) – FIG Partners reduced their Q3 2018 EPS estimates for First Horizon National in a note issued to investors on Wednesday, July 18th.
-FIG Partners analyst C. Marinac now anticipates that the financial services provider will post earnings of $0.36 per share for the quarter, down from their previous estimate of $0.37.
-FIG Partners has a “Outperform” rating on the stock.
-FIG Partners also issued estimates for First Horizon National’s Q4 2018 earnings at $0.38 EPS.
+First Horizon National Corp (NYSE:FHN) – Analysts at SunTrust Banks dropped their Q3 2018 earnings per share (EPS) estimates for shares of First Horizon National in a research note issued to investors on Tuesday, July 17th.
+SunTrust Banks analyst J. Demba now expects that the financial services provider will post earnings per share of $0.37 for the quarter, down from their prior forecast of $0.39.
+SunTrust Banks has a “$17.03” rating and a $20.00 price target on the stock.
+SunTrust Banks also issued estimates for First Horizon National’s Q4 2018 earnings at $0.38 EPS, Q1 2019 earnings at $0.37 EPS, Q2 2019 earnings at $0.38 EPS and FY2019 earnings at $1.55 EPS.

-A number of other equities analysts also recently commented on FHN.
-ValuEngine downgraded First Horizon National from a “hold” rating to a “sell” rating in a report on Monday, July 2nd.
-Stephens restated a “$17.03” rating and issued a $18.50 price objective on shares of First Horizon National in a report on Wednesday.
-Barclays dropped their price objective on First Horizon National from $23.00 to $21.00 and set a “$17.03” rating on the stock in a report on Wednesday.
-Raymond James downgraded First Horizon National from a “strong-buy” rating to an “outperform” rating and set a $19.00 price objective on the stock. in a report on Wednesday.
-Finally, Royal Bank of Canada dropped their price objective on First Horizon National from $21.00 to $19.00 and set a “$17.03” rating on the stock in a report on Wednesday.
-Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and eight have issued a buy rating to the company.
-The company currently has a consensus rating of “Hold” and a consensus target price of $20.97.
+Several other equities analysts also recently issued reports on FHN.
+Wells Fargo & Co raised shares of First Horizon National from a “market perform” rating to an “outperform” rating and set a $21.00 price target for the company in a research note on Thursday, April 5th.
+Piper Jaffray Companies initiated coverage on shares of First Horizon National in a research note on Monday, April 9th.
+They set an “overweight” rating and a $22.00 price target for the company.
+FIG Partners raised shares of First Horizon National from a “market perform” rating to an “outperform” rating in a research note on Monday, April 16th.
+Hovde Group set a $21.00 price target on shares of First Horizon National and gave the company a “hold” rating in a research note on Monday, April 16th.
+Finally, ValuEngine downgraded shares of First Horizon National from a “hold” rating to a “sell” rating in a research note on Monday, July 2nd.
+Two analysts have rated the stock with a sell rating, three have issued a hold rating and eight have given a buy rating to the company.
+First Horizon National currently has an average rating of “Hold” and an average target price of $20.83.

-A number of hedge funds have recently made changes to their positions in FHN.
-Scout Investments Inc. acquired a new position in First Horizon National during the first quarter valued at approximately $44,083,000.
-Lord Abbett & CO.
-LLC grew its holdings in First Horizon National by 32.4% during the first quarter.
-Lord Abbett & CO.
-LLC now owns 9,069,107 shares of the financial services provider’s stock valued at $170,771,000 after purchasing an additional 2,221,494 shares during the last quarter.
-Millennium Management LLC acquired a new position in First Horizon National during the fourth quarter valued at approximately $30,024,000.
-Carillon Tower Advisers Inc. acquired a new position in First Horizon National during the first quarter valued at approximately $26,997,000.
-Finally, Renaissance Technologies LLC grew its holdings in First Horizon National by 2,461.9% during the fourth quarter.
-Renaissance Technologies LLC now owns 1,329,134 shares of the financial services provider’s stock valued at $26,569,000 after purchasing an additional 1,277,253 shares during the last quarter.
-Institutional investors own 82.75% of the company’s stock.

-The business also recently declared a quarterly dividend, which was paid on Monday, July 2nd.
-Shareholders of record on Friday, June 8th were issued a dividend of $0.12 per share.
+The company also recently announced a quarterly dividend, which was paid on Monday, July 2nd.
+Investors of record on Friday, June 8th were paid a dividend of $0.12 per share.
+This represents a $0.48 dividend on an annualized basis and a yield of 2.73%.
 The ex-dividend date of this dividend was Thursday, June 7th.
-This represents a $0.48 annualized dividend and a yield of 2.78%.
-First Horizon National’s dividend payout ratio (DPR) is presently 43.24%.
+First Horizon National’s dividend payout ratio is presently 43.24%.

+A number of hedge funds and other institutional investors have recently made changes to their positions in FHN.
+First Mercantile Trust Co. raised its stake in First Horizon National by 91.8% during the first quarter.
+First Mercantile Trust Co. now owns 7,615 shares of the financial services provider’s stock worth $143,000 after buying an additional 3,644 shares during the last quarter.
+Salem Investment Counselors Inc. bought a new stake in First Horizon National in the fourth quarter valued at $165,000.
+Twin Tree Management LP bought a new stake in First Horizon National in the first quarter valued at $177,000.
+Hartford Investment Management Co. bought a new stake in First Horizon National in the second quarter valued at $187,000.
+Finally, Timber Hill LLC bought a new stake in First Horizon National in the first quarter valued at $192,000.
+82.75% of the stock is owned by institutional investors and hedge funds.

 First Horizon National Corporation operates as the bank holding company for First Tennessee Bank National Association that provides various financial services.
 It operates through four segments: Regional Banking, Fixed Income, Corporate, and Non-Strategic.
 The company offers general banking services for consumers, businesses, financial institutions, and governments.